ChemGuy88/hermanCode/README.md

 # README

 A collection of templates and utility code used by Herman.
-# mySettings
+Not really geared for publication, but rather for his personal use.

-## 2022/10/24
+## Important files

-Separate customizations into `.bashrc` and `.bashprofile`, depending on context.
-Change based on recommendations from [this article](https://linuxize.com/post/bashrc-vs-bash-profile/).
+Files of the form `limericks_in_*.sh` contain now actual important information, but point to the files that have that information.
+The files `limeirkcs_in.sh` and `limeirkcs_out.sh` are reserved for future use, should the shell package need any such important information.

-## 2021/01/17
+## Computer name

-tox.ini goes in the home directory.
-The [documentation](https://flake8.pycqa.org/en/latest/user/configuration.html) says it should go in `~/.config/flake8` but actually, after trial and error, I see that on my MBP it goes in `~/`.
+The computer name is used in this package to know what machine is in operation.
+To standardize computer names see the journal article [Computer Name](journal%2Farticles%2FComputer%20Name.md).